betanight/summer_jam/README.md

 # Summer Activity Route Optimizer

 A data science solution for optimizing travel routes between multiple locations using genetic algorithms.
-This project provides a clean API interface for software engineering teams to integrate route optimization into web applications.
+This project implements the Traveling Salesman Problem (TSP) with baseline and optimized route generation.

 ## 🎯 Project Overview